 Not Quite The Right Thing: The King tells Elsa to suppress her powers, and as a precaution keeps her and Anna isolated from each other and from the rest of the world, which leads to Elsa never really learning how to control her powers and to Anna being so desperate to end her loneliness that she rushes into the first relationship that presents itself.

-Older than They Look: Both of them could be maintained in their early 30s or mid 20s, even though they had two daughters.
-Could actually be subverted (they actually are in their twenties) as people married and had children much earlier a few hundred years ago, especially royalty trying to preserve the family line.
+Older Than They Look: Both of them could be maintained in their early 30s or mid 20s, even though they have two daughters.
+But it's totally Justified: Frozen takes place in a time period were people married and had children much earlier than they do today, and especially royalty trying to preserve the family line.

-Parents as People: Though they were actually very loving, without meaning to, they contributed to Elsa's problem.
-They taught her to fear her powers instead of trying to control them, and to bottle up her emotions rather than confront them.
+Parents as People: Though they are actually very loving, without meaning to, they contribute to Elsa's problem.
+They teach her to fear her powers instead of trying to control them, and to bottle up her emotions rather than confront them.

-Plot Triggering Deaths: Their deaths at the beginning of the film are why Elsa has to become Queen at a young age, kicking off the plot.
+Plot Triggering Deaths: Their deaths at the beginning of the film are why Elsa has to become Queen at the young age of 21, kicking off the plot.

 Prim and Proper Bun: The Queen's hair is styled like this.
 Elsa later wears her hair the same way.

-Youthful Freckles: While not a child or teenager anymore, the Queen has them.
+Youthful Freckles: While not a child or teenager anymore, Idun has them.
 She is in her twenties, which is only a little older than Elsa is during the whole...eternal winter thing, so she is only a little above the age range.
+(If one looks, in some of her scenes, Idun basically bears the same physical appearance that Elsa has at the coronation party, only with brunette hair instead of platinum blonde hair).

 Pabbie Voiced by: Ciaran Hinds Bulda Voiced by: Maia Wilson Baby Troll Voiced by: Annie Lopez Gothi the Troll Priest Voiced by: Jack Whitehall